armory/docs/content/en/docs/armory-cloud-admin/admin-cloud-quickstart.md

 Note that these are configuration secrets meant for information such as AWS Secret Access Keys.
 They are separate from any kind of app secret your developers may be using within their deployment pipelines.

-1. On the Armory Cloud Console homepage, select **Manage Secrets** for the environment you want to configure secrets for.
-2. On this screen, you can perform several tasks:

-   - Add a new secret
-   - Update a secret
-   - Delete a secret

-If this is your first time configuring an environment, consider adding the following secrets:
+If this is your first time configuring an environment, consider adding secrets for the following resources:

 - Artifact sources, such as a Docker or ECR Registry.
 These are a type of external resource your app developers can reference in their delivery pipelines.
 You can learn more about artifacts later on in this guide when you configure [Artifact Sources](#artifact-sources).
 - Deployment target, such as an AWS Secert Access Key.
 These are where your app developers want to deploy their coed to.
 You can learn more later on in this guide when you configure [Deployment Targets](#deployment-targets).

+1. On the Armory Cloud Console homepage, select **Configure** for the environment you want to configure.
+2. Go to **Manage Secrets**.
+3. Click **New Secret** and complete the form.

+   When configuring secrets, keep the following in mind:

+   - Use a unique descriptive name for each secret.
+   - Use only alphanumeric characters, `.`, `-`, and `_` are allowed for the name.
+   - Once you save a secret, you can no longer access the plain-text version of it.

+4. Save your changes.

 ### Artifact Sources

-Add artifact sources to give app developers access to artifacts, external JSON objects like an image, a file stored somewhere, or a binary blob in a bucket.
+Add artifact sources to give app developers access to artifacts, such as external JSON objects like an image, a file stored somewhere, or a binary blob in a bucket.
 Armory Cloud can retrieve a resource from or store a resource in artifact sources.

 Armory Cloud supports several artifact providers: